juanc07/ImageHelper/ReadMe.txt

 //Be aware that this helpers have a dependencies that you need to install first

-// this are some of those dependencies but not all
+// these are some of those dependencies but not all
-// you will get an error when you run this and you still miss some dependencies
+// if you run it and you still lack something, you will get an error and just install what ever what is not install on your machine

 // install the python on your windows machine https://www.python.org/